Building Muscle With Dr. Muscle's AI: The Science Behind The App (And The Secret To Building Muscle)

 With Dr. Muscle, you’ll apply the secret to building muscle automatically

 - You’ll get stronger automatically.
 In fact, you’ll improve your max strength (1RM) every time you train an exercise.
 As you start to accumulate fatigue, you gains will slow down.
 At some point, your 1RM will go down.
 At that point, the app automatically has you deload.
 It cuts your 1RM by 10%, so you can recover.
 As you recover and increase your 1RM again, you’ll break your old plateau and set new records.

 - You’ll do more volume automatically.
-On the volume side, the app has you do more and more sets over time.
+On the volume side, the app has you do more and more sets over time (it's the best measure of volume).
 When that becomes too much and you accumulate fatigue, your 1RM will go down.
 At that point, the app automatically has you deload.
 It cuts sets by 50%, so you can recover.
 Even so, over time, you’ll do more and more volume by training with Dr. Muscle.

 More details about reps and sets for building muscle faster with Dr. Muscle

 - Sets are the easiest and most reliable way to increase volume.
 You’ll do more and more sets over time, up to 10-15 sets a week.
 That’s in line with Schoenfeld et al. (2017) (they’ve found 10+ sets leads to more muscle gain).
 Sets drop 50% when your 1RM goes down and you deload.
 To save time, you may want to use the rest-pause technique.

 - Almost any rep range can work (Schoenfeld et al. 2017).
 You’ll train in the 5-12 rep range.
 This range lets you accumulate volume faster while still building strength at a good pace.

 - Varying reps every workout helps you gain strength faster.
 You’ll vary reps every workout, based on the science of daily undulating periodization.